Yuelioi/docs-v3/Ue/blueprint/zh/DMX/Get All Fixtures in Universe.md

 ---
-display_name: Get All Fixtures in Universe
+title: Get All Fixtures in Universe
 order: 34
 ---
 ## Navigation